dfelinto/blender-manual/manual/render/cycles/optimizations/reducing_noise.rst

 Caustics are a well-known source of noise, causing :term:`Fireflies`.
 They happen because the renderer has difficulty finding specular highlights viewed through a soft glossy or diffuse reflection.
-There is a :ref:`No Caustics <render-cycles-integrator-no-caustics>` option to disable glossy behind a diffuse reflection entirely.
+There is a :ref:`No Caustics <bpy.types.CyclesRenderSettings.caustics>`
+option to disable glossy behind a diffuse reflection entirely.
 Many renderers will typically disable caustics by default.